-For countries in the EU, Norway, Switzerland, Liechtenstein and Hungary, you'll need an IBAN to do this.
+For SEPA countries, you'll need an IBAN to do this.
 The IBAN, which stands for International Bank Account Number, identifies the country the account is in, the bank, and the account number.

 If you have a bank account in the United States, you might also need to know about routing numbers, which are similar to SWIFT codes.
 The difference is, routing numbers are only used for bank transfers within the US, whereas SWIFT codes tend to be used for international money transfers.

 Each branch of a bank has a unique SWIFT code.
 Check out a branch by branch listing of SWIFT codes for Lloyds Bank here.
 If you can’t find your branch, though, just use the Head Office SWIFT code, and they’ll route the payment on your behalf.

 International money transfers can be expensive, but you can save if you check the costs involved before you commit to a provider.
 Your home bank often doesn't offer the best deal.
 They’ll most likely add administration costs, which can be pretty steep.
 And the exchange rates used are often poor, because the bank chooses to wrap their fee in the rate, rather than being transparent about the costs.